Optical disc packaging: Artbook/earbook

-An artbook/earbook is a type of packaging that has a hard cover (like a hardbound book) and is typically (but not always) around 11 1/4" to 11 1/2" square and contains a several-page booklet inside.
-Basically, it's an oversized deluxe digibook/mediabook.
+An artbook/earbook is essentially an oversized deluxe digibook/mediabook: a type of packaging that has a hard cover (like a hardbound book) and is typically (but not always) around 11+1/4 in to 11+1/2 in square and contains a several-page booklet inside.

 Mini LP sleeve/paper sleeve

 A mini LP sleeve/paper sleeve is a square cardboard package that looks like a miniaturized version of an LP jacket.
 The disc usually slides into an inner sleeve whose opening need not match the outer sleeve in the manner of actual LPs.
 Mini LP sleeves can either appear as single sleeves or gatefolds, identically to full-sized LP jackets, with both variants being used for a number of music releases.

-While used in a somewhat limited capacity in the west, where the jewel case remains the most popular form of CD packaging, mini LP sleeves are common for reissues of older albums in Japan, with their typically high level of faithfulness to the original vinyl record packaging making them sought-after among collectors.
+While used in a somewhat limited capacity in the West, where the jewel case remains the most popular form of CD packaging, mini LP sleeves are common for reissues of older albums in Japan, with their typically high level of faithfulness to the original vinyl record packaging making them sought-after among collectors.

-The downside to this format is that the disc can be easily scratched each time it is taken out for play; a more serious issue can also be that if the glue that keeps the sleeve that holds the CD closed on the side closest to the spine (on gatefold covers) weakens, it can get onto the CD, rendering it unplayable.
+The downside to this format is that the disc can be easily scratched each time it is taken out; a more serious issue can be that if the glue that keeps the sleeve that holds the CD closed on the side closest to the spine (on gatefold covers) weakens, it can get onto the CD, rendering it unplayable.
 For these reasons, mini LP releases—particularly Japanese ones—enclose the CD in a protective sleeve made from matted plastic or washi paper.
-Another disadvantage with mini LP sleeves is that, like digipaks, they are significantly more vulnerable to wear and other forms of damage compared to standard jewel cases and are more difficult to replace.
+Another disadvantage with mini LP sleeves is that, like digipaks, they are significantly more vulnerable to wear and other forms of damage than standard jewel cases and are more difficult to replace.

 One advantage of mini LP sleeves is that album covers that were originally textured, such as Back in Black by AC/DC or Fear of Music by Talking Heads, can retain the texturing on the CD release, as well as being able to replicate other nuances of the vinyl packaging such as unusually shaped packaging or artwork intended to span the whole of a gatefold (e.g. Obscured by Clouds and The Dark Side of the Moon, respectively, by Pink Floyd).
-In addition, the packaging is more environmentally friendly due to the use of more easily recyclable and biodegradable cardboard (as opposed to the polystyrene used in jewel cases) and is significantly cheaper to produce than both jewel cases and digipaks, which has made them a more favorable option in markets where CD sales are declining.
+In addition, the packaging is more environmentally friendly due to the use of more easily recyclable and biodegradable cardboard (as opposed to the polystyrene used in jewel cases) and is significantly cheaper to produce than both jewel cases and digipaks, which has made them a more favourable option in markets where CD sales are declining.

 Minipack

-A minipack is a square cardboard package in which the disc sits on a spindle, hub or tray.
-In essence, it's a combination of a digipak and mini LP sleeve.
-This type of packaging is usually hand-made and is not seen very often.
+A minipack is a square cardboard package in which the disc sits on a spindle, hub or tray, essentially a combination of a digipak and mini LP sleeve.
+This type of packaging is usually handmade and is not seen very often.